ClinicalTrials.Veeva

 • Severe claustrophobia unresponsive to oral anxiolytics.

-• Has an alkaline phosphatase level greater than 2x ULN unless known to have non-liver related disorder, and AST and ALT remain stable.
+• Has an alkaline phosphatase level greater than 2x ULN (unless known to have non-liver related disorder) OR AST greater than 1.5 x ULN OR ALT greater than 1.5 x ULN.

 • Has a total bilirubin >1.5X ULN, unless known to have elevated bilirubin due to nonliver related disorder or Gilbert s.